sandeepbassioec/eaip/docs/state-continuation.md

 - Architecture decisions are linked to goals, constraints, and outcomes
 - The platform’s own architecture is modeled inside EAVIP as a reference implementation
 - EAVIP serves as its own living case study
+- An explicit Enterprise Architect Question Framework will be maintained
+- The question framework captures stakeholder-wise and phase-wise questions
+- This framework is reusable across future enterprise architecture engagements
+- Questions are derived from real execution, not theoretical templates

 ---